 New Interdisciplinary Major Offers Customizable Approach to Education

 Azusa Pacific University offers more than 60 undergraduate majors for students to choose, ranging from accounting to youth ministries.
 The vast majority of APU students find that one of these majors meets their interests and will pave the way to a successful career.
 For some students, finding a major that aligns with their future goals is more challenging.
-APU’s Bachelor of Arts in Interdisciplinary Studies, housed in the College of Liberal Arts and Sciences, provides a solution.
+APU’s Bachelor of Arts in Interdisciplinary Studies, housed in the School of Theology, provides a solution.

 Launched fall 2017, the interdisciplinary studies major allows students to combine classes from two or three programs to create their own degree.
 “Offering alternate pathways enables students to design their own education,” said Jeffrey Boian, M.A., program director.
 “A student may say, 'I love APU and I know what I want to do for a living, but I don't see a degree that's going to get me there.'
 This program helps students chart a course to their future job.”

 The interdisciplinary program is different than majoring in one field and minoring in another.
 “Students who have multiple majors or minors are well studied in those areas.
 In contrast, this major focuses on the intersection of each area,” Boian said.
 “For example, an interdisciplinary studies major could choose to study biology and English if they plan to write about medicine.”

 Boian pointed to several students who have designed unique combinations to suit their career plans.
 One student wants to be a general manager for a baseball team, so he combines business, communication studies, and psychology.
 Another is studying marketing, graphic design, and English because she wants to be a creative art director.
 “The sky's the limit with this program,” Boian said.
 “If you can dream of a career and articulate why combining a couple majors makes sense, there's a high likelihood we can make that a reality for you.”